Robyn Davie

 (Pt.
 1) Small Business Owners | Five Quick Things You Can Do Right Now

-Wherever you may fit into the above analogy, now more than ever is the time to be HUSTLING as a small business owner.
+Wherever you may fit into the above analogy, now is the time (more than ever) to be HUSTLING as a small business owner.

-We're in the long haul in terms of the upcoming economic recession, and the entire face of business is changing rapidly.
+We're in it for the long haul in terms of the upcoming economic recession, and the entire face of business is changing rapidly.
 You can get ahead of the curve though - here are a few tips to get started:

-1. Update your online bios and copy.
+1. Update your online bios and web copy.

-- quick, concise and fresh wording
+- keep your bios quick, concise and with fresh wording

 2. Update your portfolio/online visual presence.